 Noteworthy use cases

 Doc.ai, a Palo Alto startup acquired by Sharecare recently, focuses on enabling remote clinical research with a mobile app on a decentralized ledger.
-The app is set up with multi-omics modules to optimize data collection, and the built-in AI capabilities help analyze incoming patient data.
+The app is set up with multi-omics modules to collect data in the most optimized manner, and the built-in AI capabilities provide advanced analytics on incoming patient data.

-Nebula Genomics has built a decentralized platform for enabling their users of DNA sequencing service to collaborate with medical research institutions while retaining ultimate control over their data.
+Nebula Genomics has built a decentralized platform for enabling their users of DNA sequencing service to collaborate with medical institutions on research while retaining ultimate control over their data.

 Claim processing is one of the most time-consuming operations in the healthcare industry that can benefit from the blockchain.

-First of all, a shared ledger secures all financial transactions by storing them in an immutable and transparent record.
+First of all, a shared ledger secures all financial transactions by storing them in an immutable and transparent, longitudinal record.
 In addition to that, both payers and providers can track the status of claims in real-time.
 As a result, everybody benefits: